 Governance Working Group

-The Working Group supports INATBA in promoting a transparent and inclusive model of governance for blockchain and other distributed ledger technology infrastructures and applications that reflect the shared interests of stakeholders, from industry, start-ups and SMEs, civil society organisations and public authorities
+The Working Group supports INATBA in promoting a transparent and inclusive model of governance for blockchain and other distributed ledger technology infrastructures and applications that reflect the shared interests of stakeholders.
+These stakeholders include voices from industry players, start-ups and SMEs, civil society organisations and public authorities.

 The WG has agreed on three objectives around which it will carry out its annual work:

-- Define a taxonomy for governance structures of blockchains
+- - Define a taxonomy for governance structures of blockchains and reviewing impact of decentralisation on entity creation

 The Working Group engages in a number of activities to achieve the above-mentioned objectives.
-Among others, the WG works to:
+Among others, the Working Group is currently aiming to:

-The Working Group is divided in five subgroups that focus on different aspects of governance:
+The Working Group is following four main workstreams focused on different aspects of governance.

 Why is it essential?